Military style clothing influences women's fashion from khaki to trenchcoats, striped tee-shirts to yellow rain slickers.

 It is never okay to wear false medals.

 Military medals are important honors.
-They are honor those who have served with distinction.
+They are badges for those who have served with distinction.

 If the medals are family heirlooms of a sibling, parent, or grandparent, find some other way to display them, such as a shadowbox.